ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 ~~~

+The verifier compares the TLS client certificate presented
+during mutual TLS negotiation and compares that to the
+expected key of the signer.

 \[\[ [See issue #110](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/110) \]\]

 ### Demonstration of Proof-of-Possession (DPoP) {#dpop-binding}

 This method is indicated by `dpop` in the
 `proof` field.
-The client instance creates a Demonstration of Proof-of-Possession
+The signer creates a Demonstration of Proof-of-Possession
 signature header as described in {{I-D.ietf-oauth-dpop}}
 section 2.
 In addition, this specification defines the following fields
 to be added to the DPoP payload: